 One of these was the Tyne!
 You can see it if you click here.
 The original mask features mining motifs – hardly surprising considering the north-east used to be an absolute powerhouse for coal mining.
 I’ll resist the urge to make any political comments about that *winks*.
 The importance of the Tyne to the coal industry explains its inclusion on Somerset House.
 At the time, Somerset House contained the tax office, stamp office, and many more public offices.

 These mining associations are missing from the 1960s sculpture.
 Instead, it draws more clearly from the wilder and more mythical history of the region.

 The 1968 version oddly hides his face.
 Wynne covered it with the hair that falls forward around his head.
 Apparently, his twisting pose should contrast with the modern architecture of the Civic Centre.
 Maybe it should make him look more groovy.
-I took this photo at night to see his face better.
+I took this photo so you can see his face better.